3ka1tz/cpp-module-09/README.md

 # CPP Module 09

-This module is designed to help you understand containers in C++
+This module is designed to help you understand containers in C++.

 ## Resources